acwDevs/CTF-Writeups/README.md

 <h1>WHYCTF 2025</h1>
 <p>
-    I was at defcon so I didn't spend to much time working on this ctf but I had a good time solving a few of the challenges
+    I was at defcon so I didn't spend to much time working on this ctf but I had a good time solving a few of the challenges.
 </p>

 Writeups